curl/everything-curl/libcurl-http/upload.md

 ## Expect: headers

-When doing HTTP uploads using HTTP 1.1, libcurl will insert an `Expect:
+When doing HTTP uploads using HTTP 1.1, libcurl inserts an `Expect:
 100-continue` header in some circumstances.
 This header offers the server a way to reject the transfer early and save the client from having to send a lot of data in vain before the server gets a chance to decline.